Crew Of Norwegian-Owned Oil Tanker Arrives In Dubai After 'Hostile Attack'

 "The video is not enough.
 We can understand what is being shown, sure, but to make a final assessment, this is not enough for me," Maas said, according to Reuters.

-Haleh Esfandiari, the founding Director of the Middle East Program at the Woodrow Wilson International Center, said the attacks were "a puzzle."
+Haleh Esfandiari, the founding director of the Middle East Program at the Woodrow Wilson International Center, said the attacks were "a puzzle."

-"It's difficult to accept the version we hear in the United States," said Esfandiari, who is now a Public Policy Fellow.
+"It's difficult to accept the version we hear in the United States," said Esfandiari, who is now a public policy fellow.

 She noted that the attack on the Japanese vessel would seem unlikely because it occurred as Japanese Prime Minister Shinzo Abe visited Iran.
 But there were other possible reasons Iran might have launched the attacks, she said.

 "There could be a rogue element among the Revolutionary Guards in Iran, who decided they would want to wreck every possible negotiation," she said.
-Or perhaps Iran has decided to retaliate for U.S. sanctions that began after President Donald Trump announced he would withdraw from the Iran nuclear deal.
+Or perhaps Iran has decided to retaliate for U.S. sanctions that began after President Trump announced he would withdraw from the Iran nuclear deal.

 "If you are sanctioning us, we can't sell our oil, then we will make sure that the flow of oil slows down through the Strait of Hormuz," she described as a possible Iranian line of strategy.